feelixs/cli/README.md

 ### Authentication

-Use `ssotme -auth` or `-authenticate` to provide the CLI access to your account.
+Use `ssotme -auth` or `-authenticate` to provide the CLI access to your ssot.me account.

 If for some reason the authenticate command doesn't work, you can edit the configuration manually: